eva-e/ee-dms1-blog/posts/thirteenth-blog-post.md

 ---
 **Assignment 1 Video Edit**
-_## How did you approach the relationship between the sonic and visual components of your edit?_
+## How did you approach the relationship between the sonic and visual components of your edit?
-**My concept of a nature centred video surrounding the idea of connection between symphonic instumental melodies and nature, specifically flowers.**
+**My concept for the video edit was based on nature, surrounding the idea of a connection between symphonic instumental melodies and nature, specifically flowers.
+I attempted to create a melody which was calm and inspiring, similar to the stillness of the nature featured in my video.**

-**How did you decide on the footage that you used to shape your project?**
+## How did you decide on the footage that you used to shape your project?
+**In order to decide and consider certain footage that would be used in my project, I first articulated the main concept and meaning behind the video which is centred on the meaning of my name, Evanthia, flower; blossom.
+After I had thought about my concept I was then able to target and decide on footage that captured nature and flora, which shaped my project entirely.
+Another aspect of my project was the relation to Claude Monet.
+As I was composing the soundtrack, I constantly noticed the Water-Lily painting above my piano, this being another inspiration applied in the final video.**

-**What did you learn about the power of sound to shape emotional experience, and how did you apply this knowledge to your project?**
+## What did you learn about the power of sound to shape emotional experience, and how did you apply this knowledge to your project?
+**Sound isn't as simple as a few instruments put together to create a melody, it is more than the instrument, as it delves into the emotional appeal to listeners, each interpreting it differently however universally we all sense a common emotion in a particular melody or soundtrack.
+The power of sound within my video varied, in terms of the volume levels and the emotional sense.
+I learnt that there can be a balance between sound effects and soundtrack, in which the focus is taken away from one or the other at times throughout the video
 **How does editing relate to the concepts of pacing and rhythm, and how did you use these concepts to shape your use of time in the project?**
 **Which parts of your personality, interests, past, and potential future did you choose to depict in your portrait?
 What were the primary aesthetic choices that you made to express those ideas in your work?**